ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Abstract

 \section{Abstract}

 Learning visual representations from natural language supervision has recently shown great promise in a number of pioneering works.
-In general, these language-augmented visual models demonstrate strong transferability to a variety of datasets/tasks.
-However, it remains a challenge to evaluate the transferablity of these foundation models due to the lack of easy-to-use toolkits for fair benchmarking.
-To tackle this, we build \shortname{}\blfootnote{$^*$Equal Technical Contribution $^\spadesuit$Project Lead}\footnote{\longname{}}, the first benchmark to compare and evaluate pre-trained language-augmented visual models.
-Several highlights include: $(i)$ Datasets.
+In general, these language-augmented visual models demonstrate strong transferability to a variety of datasets and tasks.
+However, it remains challenging to evaluate the transferablity of these models due to the lack of easy-to-use evaluation toolkits and public benchmarks.
+To tackle this, we build \shortname{} \blfootnote{$^*$Equal Technical Contribution $^\spadesuit$Project Lead}\footnote{\longname{}} , the first benchmark and toolkit for evaluating (pre-trained) language-augmented visual models. \shortname{} is composed of three components. $(i)$ Datasets.
 As downstream evaluation suites, it consists of 20 image classification datasets and 35 object detection datasets, each of which is augmented with external knowledge. $(ii)$ Toolkit.
-An automatic hyper-parameter tuning toolkit is developed to ensure the fairness in model adaption.
-To leverage the full power of language-augmented visual models, novel language-aware initialization methods are proposed to significantly improve the adaption performance. $(iii)$ Metrics.
-A variety of evaluation metrics are used, including sample-efficiency (zero-shot and few-shot) and parameter-efficiency (linear probing and full model fine-tuning).
-We will release our toolkit and evaluation platforms for the research community.
+An automatic hyper-parameter tuning toolkit is developed to facilitate model evaluation on downstream tasks. $(iii)$ Metrics.
+A variety of evaluation metrics are used to measure sample-efficiency (zero-shot and few-shot) and parameter-efficiency (linear probing and full model fine-tuning). \shortname{} is platform for {\it Computer Vision in the Wild (CVinW)}, and is publicly released at \url{https://computer-vision-in-the-wild.github.io/ELEVATER/}.